A large portion of the Document class library requires the use of a cache system.

 DocumentFactory.LoadFromUri is called, passing the cache object that we previously created and the URL requested by the user in LoadDocumentOptions.
 This method will quickly determine whether the data in the URL contains valid image or document data that is supported, parse the data to determine the number of pages and size of each page, and return a new Document object containing the information.

 Each new Document object requires a unique ID.
-Therefore, if one was not passed in LoadDocumentOptions.DocumentId (the value is null), then a new one is created by a GUID generator.
+Therefore, if the user did not pass one in LoadDocumentOptions.DocumentId (the value is null), then a new one is created by a GUID generator.
 If the user wishes to use their own ID, the same value is used and it is up to the user to guarantee the uniqueness of this ID.
 This ID is stored in the Document.DocumentId property of the created object.

 Document.CacheUri is checked and if null, is set to a value that can be used to obtain the original document data.
 Refer to the "Under the Hood" section below for more information.